Fox-ML-infrastructure/FoxML_Core/LEGAL/COMMERCIAL_USE.md

 ## 4. Pricing

-**Commercial licenses typically start in the low five figures annually, depending on team size and deployment scope.**
+**Commercial licensing is per team/desk and starts in the six figures annually.
+Paid pilot required for organizational evaluation.
+Fees are specified in Ordering Documents.
+See `DOCS/02_reference/commercial/COMMERCIAL.md` for pricing and packages.**

 For detailed pricing information, please contact the maintainer: